jasonamedina/AVS-Scenario-2/README.md

 	![image](https://user-images.githubusercontent.com/97964083/213557308-97eb08c0-cb5a-40b1-9671-3e0ff09c2b0a.png)

 5. Configure BGP routing on your FW NVA Internal IP to peer with the Azure Route Server.
-Make sure to use an eBGP multi-hop of 255 when peering from the FW NVA to Azure Route Server
+Make sure to use an eBGP multi-hop of 255 when peering from the FW NVA to Azure Route Server.

+    **Complete the configuration on the NVA**
     https://learn.microsoft.com/en-us/azure/route-server/quickstart-configure-route-server-portal#complete-the-configuration-on-the-nva

 6. Configure BGP Peering from Azure Route Server to FW NVA Internal IP’s

+    **Set up peering with NVA**
     https://learn.microsoft.com/en-us/azure/route-server/quickstart-configure-route-server-portal#set-up-peering-with-nva

 7. Confirm BGP Neighbor is up between FW NVA and Azure Route Server in Hub vNET.
 You can check this on the NVA side.

 8. Create a Route Table in the same region where your Hub vNET is deployed.

+    **Create a route table**
    https://learn.microsoft.com/en-us/azure/virtual-network/manage-route-table#create-a-route-table

-    Click “Yes” for “Propagate gateway routes”
+    Click “Yes” for “Propagate gateway routes”.

-    Create routes for the management AVS /22 block and AVS Segments to point to the next-hop of the FW Internal IP as shown in the diagram below
+    Create routes for the management AVS /22 block and AVS Segments to point to the next-hop of the FW Internal IP as shown in the diagram below.
     Associate the Routing table with the GatewaySubnet in your Hub vNET.

+    **Associate a route table to a subnet**
     https://learn.microsoft.com/en-us/azure/virtual-network/manage-route-table#associate-a-route-table-to-a-subnet

     ![image](https://user-images.githubusercontent.com/97964083/213558220-68ac4bfd-38fc-408d-bc0e-1cfc2acfe5dc.png)